The Best Background Check Services For 2021

 In-house Compliance Team or Legal Counsel: Smaller organizations may not have the bandwidth to monitor the background check legal landscape.
 Be sure to find a provider that is compliance-minded, keeps you up-to-date on the laws, and helps you maintain compliance.
 For larger companies, select a provider that helps you maintain compliance at scale by automating workflows and processes, such as adjudication and adverse action.

-G2 user satisfaction scores for background checks—find out how GoodHire ranks vs. Sterling, Checkr and HireRight.
+New for 2021: G2 user satisfaction scores for background checks—find out how GoodHire ranks vs. Sterling, Checkr and HireRight.